SAP/cloud-security-services-integration-library/spring-security/README.md

-# SAP CP Spring Security Client Library
+# SAP BTP Spring Security Client Library

 Token Validation for Spring Boot applications.
-It integrates [```java-security```](/java-security) to Spring Security Framework to support validations for tokens issued by these SAP Cloud Platform identity services: `xsuaa` and `identity`.
+It integrates [```java-security```](/java-security) to Spring Security Framework to support validations for tokens issued by these SAP Business Technology Platform identity services: `xsuaa` and `identity`.

 It fully integrates with [Spring Security OAuth 2.0 Resource Server](https://docs.spring.io/spring-security/site/docs/current/reference/html5/#oauth2resourceserver).
 - The credentials from the identity services can be configured as configuration properties.